 In the absence of other flood mitigation measures, structural protection works might reduce the frequency of flooding in the short-term but in the long term may actually increase the flood hazard posed to many communities.

-Environment Canterbury carries out or advocates for a range of measures as part of a long-term strategy to reduce the effects and costs of future flooding.
+We carry out or advocate for a range of measures as part of a long-term strategy to reduce the effects and costs of future flooding.
 The goal is to achieve sustainable development of Canterbury’s floodplains without imposing unacceptable limitations or costs on future generations.